 - On the public repo, add the private repo as a new upstream remote: e.g.

 git remote add upstream https://github.com/alphagov/frontend-private.git

 - Create a new branch on the public repo.

-- Rebase the master branch of the private repo onto the new branch:
+- Rebase the main branch of the private repo onto the new branch:

 git fetch upstream